theProject.

 • /developer/field-notes is local MDX technical writing.

-• /blog is reserved for future Payload-powered editorial and local SEO content.
+• /blog is the public home for Studio-powered editorial and local SEO content.

 Future blog content

-The public blog should eventually read published content from Studio/Payload through a stable server-side API layer.
-Publish events should trigger revalidation for affected routes.
+The public blog reads published content from Studio by theProject. through a stable server-side API layer.
+Publish events trigger revalidation for affected routes.

 MCP can help development and agent workflows, but it is not the production content delivery mechanism.